 Programs are typically 1-2 hours in length, and held on the third Wednesday of each month.
 Proposals are typically requested in March of each year and due by May 15 of each year, for programs that begin in September of that year.
-The Call For Presenters for monthly meetings will be sent out in the Spring of 2017.
+The 2017-2018 Call For Presenters for monthly meetings can be found here.
+Deadline: May 16, 2017

 Annual Spring Conference:

 Programs are typically 1 hour and 15 minutes in length for this full day conference held in April of each year.
 Proposals are typically sent out each October and due by December 1 and selected in early January.
-The Call For Presenters for the 2017 Spring Conference can be found here.
+The Call For Presenters for the 2018 Spring Conference will be available in October 2016.